vinaysangawar/appointment-scheduler/angular-client/README.md

 - `app/scripts/app.js` - The entry point of the application.
 This file defines the angular application and sets angular routes for the SPA
 - `app/scripts/controllers.js` - This file contains the angular controller.
 - `app/scripts/services.js` - This file contains the angular factories that return an angular $resource that allows for http requests to the server.
+- `app/views/` - This folder contains the html views for the application.